lh3/bwa/README-alt.md

 problematic.
 In addition, if we compare two NA12878 replicates from HiSeq X10 with nearly identical library construction, the difference is ~140k, an order of magnitude higher than the difference between hs38 and hs38d6.
-ALT contigs, decoy and HLA genes in hs38d6 improve variant calling at little cost.
+ALT contigs, decoy and HLA genes in hs38d6 improve variant calling and enable the analyses of ALT contigs and HLA typing at little cost.

 ## Problems and Future Development